NeojungianTypology/NJTI-4/Test-EN.md

 From a neuroscientific perspective Thinking types should have higher quantity of striatal dopamine d2 receptors compared to the Doing types.

-11. You are afraid of doing something wrong
+11. You are afraid of doing things the wrong way
-22. It's natural for you to halt and try to avoid making errors
+22. It's natural for you to stop to try to avoid making errors
 53. Your blunders affect you strongly
 55. It's natural for you to refrain from activities when you think you will make a mistake
 72. It's natural for you to be cautious with other people